jj1bdx/sphinxconjp2014-examples/README.md

     cd doc-src/
     make clean html latexpdfja
+    # open _build/html/index.html for the HTML docs
+    # open _build/pdf/LaTeXtestdocforSphinxConJP2014.pdf for the PDF docs

 ## License

-Dual-licensed as The MIT License + CC-BY-4.0.
+Dual-licensed with The MIT License and CC-BY-4.0.

 ## Author